Austria: Vienna's Cat Café

 Totnes, Devon, England

 Pre-dating Lady Dinah's London café by nearly a year, the small Totnes Cats Café opened in June 2012, after thousands of residents of the town signed a petition opposing the opening of a Costa branch there, causing the coffee giant to withdraw.
 The café had just six cats that belonged to the founder and owner, Liz Dyas, who is very experienced with animals and had run a wildlife hospital for years; they lived with her and travelled to the café each day from Tuesday to Saturday each week.
-The café was very popular and was commercially successful but unfortunately, perhaps partly because of all the travelling back and forth with baskets of cats, Mrs Dyas' health started to cause concern and so the establishment closed in May 2014: see the website.
-There are pictures of Rolo, Lilac, Glee, Jet, Felix and Mango on the Facebook page, and see also the Daily Express for more about what the café was like.
+The café was very popular and was commercially successful but unfortunately, perhaps partly because of all the travelling back and forth with baskets of cats, Mrs Dyas' health started to cause concern and so the establishment closed in May 2014: see the announcement on the former website (archived copy).
+There are pictures of Rolo, Lilac, Glee, Jet, Felix and Mango on the Facebook page, and see also the Express for more about what the Totnes café was like.

 St Petersburg, Russia